MaxValue/ansible-role-security/README.md

 The state of the `restart ssh` handler.
 Typically this should remain `restarted`.

+    security_doas_conf: []

+Configure doas.
+Options for entries include:

+  - `group` (one of this or the following is required)
+  - `user`
+  - `state`: permit (optional)
+  - `nopass`: false (optional)
+  - `persist`: false (optional)
+  - `nolog`: false (optional)
+  - `keepenv` (optional)
+  - `env` (optional)
+  - `target`: root (optional)
+  - `cmd` (optional)

+    security_doas_completions: true

+Add command completions when using doas for bash and other custom shells.

+    security_doas_completion_rc:

+Define a custom shell rc file path to enable the doas completions in.

+    security_doas_completion_include:

+Define the command to activate the doas completion in that custom shell rc file.

+    security_doas_remove_sudo: true

+Uninstall the sudo package.
+You must have set a root password beforehand.

     security_sudoers_passwordless: []
     security_sudoers_passworded: []

-A list of users who should be added to the sudoers file so they can run any command as root (via `sudo`) either without a password or requiring a password for each command, respectively.
+A list of users who should be added to the sudoers file / the doas config so they can run any command as root (via `sudo` or `doas` respectively) either without a password or requiring a password for each command, respectively.

     security_autoupdate_enabled: true